gowriks12/Hand-Tracking-Gesture-Detection/README.md

-# handTracking
+# handTracking and gesture identification
-Hand tracking project using mediapipe, opencv-python.
+Hand tracking and gesture identification project using mediapipe, opencv-python and tensorflow.